— Art Historian & Production Accountant

 Jackie Ryan Art was established to share the joy of living and working with Irish art.
-As an art historian, I have also worked as a producer in a number of art forms, and love nothing more than uniting a hidden gem that an artist has made with a good home.
+As an art historian and producer I love nothing more than uniting a hidden gem that an artist has made with a good home.

 I began working with Irish Art as a student, working part time in Gerald Davis’s Gallery in Capel Street.
 ‘The Davis Gallery’ was the modern precursor to the Irish Arts Centre.
 Its ground floor housed a gallery and the second floor was a recording studio for Gerald’s jazz label, Livia Records.
 The top floor had Gerald’s ‘penthouse’ flat.
 The Living Above the Shop Tax Initiative of the 1970s breathed new life into buildings and creative people saw the opportunity to energise parts of Dublin that at that time were mainly retail.

-I completed a H.Dip in Arts Administration in UCD in 1993 (now MA in Arts Management), where I have been teaching Arts Marketing for the past eight years.
+I completed a H.Dip in Arts Administration in UCD in 1993, where I now teach Arts Marketing on the MA in Arts Management.
 In 2012 I began ACCA Accountancy exams, interrupted briefly in 2014 while I undertook a Certificate in Leadership at Ulster University (as an Arts Council of Ireland Scholarship).
 The final part of the ACCA membership path is the completion of a BSc in Applied Accounting at Oxford Brookes University London, where I have recently submitted my final thesis (result pending September 2020).

 My first ‘proper’ job was as Education Officer in the National Gallery of Ireland where I began three weeks before the Gallery announced it had discovered a Caravaggio.
 Its route to Dublin was a fascinating insight into the social history of art buying, collecting, and donating.
 I was bitten by the bug of uniting audiences with those stories, organising tours for over 10,000 people a week in those days!
 After five years in the Gallery I spent ten years as a theatre producer, first at TEAM Educational Theatre Company, a company that ran from 1975 until 2013, pioneering play commissions for young people.
 I worked with an amazing pool of writers, playwrights, directors and actors with a gift for young expression.
 It led to a leap into venue management at Draiocht Arts Centre in Blanchardstown.
 As one of Fingal County Council’s two flagship venues, we worked together to ensure that 100,000 people a year engage with cultural activities in their local centre.
 I am proud to have instigated and raised the finance to open a café in the Arts Centre.